Sutampaul990/Image_Slider/README.md

-# Image_Slider
+# Video_Slider_LandingPage

-Using simple css & JavaScript...
+Using simple css & JavaScript...It's also a responsive ..